d-lynch95/Portfolio-Project4/README.md

 - As a user I want to
   - easily and intuitively navigate throughout the website
   - browse the website naturally and with ease
-  - understand how to play the game using simple instructions
   - be able to view the website and read all information on all screen sizes
+  - Create an account on the website
+  - Make an appointment at my preferred time and date
-  - easily input my information and play the game
+  - Manage my appointments and change and delete them if needed

 ### Business owner goals
 - As the website business owner I want to
-  - provide an enjoyable gameplay experience for players.
-  - have multiple gameplay options to encourage players to return.
-  - provide a bug free gameplay experience.
-  - have a logical gameplay story
+  - As the website business owner I want to
+  - Provide users information about the services provided
+  - Allow users to easily access and use the site.
+  - Allow users to create appointments.
+  - Allow users to manage their own appointments
+  - Allow users to edit and delete their appointments
+  - Collect user information
+  - Allow staff to access and edit appointments
+  - Provide contact information to users

 ### User Stories

 #### As a user
-  - As a user I want to visit the website to play the game
+  - As a user I want to visit the website and understand it’s purpose immeditately
   - As a user I want to easily understand how to use the website
+  - As a user I want to be able to contact the business owner
+  - As a user I want to create an account easily
   - As a user I want to input my information with ease
-  - As a user I want to play the game with ease
+  - As a user I want to create an appointment with ease
+  - As a user I want the ability to view my appointments
+  - As a user I want the ability to change my appointments
+  - As a user I want the ability to delete my appointments
+  - As a user I want the ability to create multiple appointments
   - As a user I want to have an enjoyable experience
-  - As a user I want to return to the site to play the game again
+  - As a user I want to return to the site to create another appointment

 #### As a website business owner